-Form I-134 is filled out by U.S. sponsors to show the U.S. government that the person can and is willing to support a non-U.S. citizen financially during that person's temporary stay in the United States.
-It is most commonly used in connection with visitor visas, fiancé visas, and diversity visas where the immigrant's income alone is not sufficient to avoid the risk of him or her being found inadmissible as a "public charge."
+Form I-134 is filled out by U.S. sponsors to show the U.S. government that they are able and willing to support a non-U.S. citizen financially during that person's temporary stay in the United States.
+It is most commonly used in connection with visitor visas, fiancé visas (K-1), and diversity visas where the immigrant's income alone is not sufficient to avoid the risk of being found inadmissible as a likely "public charge."

 This form is available for free download on the I-134 Affidavit of Support page of the USCIS website.

 The person signing the Form I-134 needs to be either a U.S. citizen or a lawful permanent resident (green card holder).
 The signer might be asked to show that their income is at least 100% of the amounts listed per family size in the federal Poverty Guidelines, and possibly 125% when sponsoring someone for an immigrant visa (permanent residence).
 You can find this amount by looking at Form I-864P on the USCIS website.

 One of the most common questions asked by U.S. citizens or permanent residents filling out Form I-134 is, "Will I really have to pay money for this person?"

 The U.S. consulate can, in fact, ask the signer to post a bond to guarantee that the person will comply with the terms of the visa and depart on time (in which case the sponsor would get the money back).
 However, the consulate usually does so only in borderline cases.

 Also, in theory, if the person being sponsored receives government assistance in the U.S., the government agency can sue the sponsor for reimbursement.
 However, enforcement of this provision is rare, and many lawyers believe that Form I-134 would not hold up in court anyway.

 One of the biggest hurdles that applicants for visitor visas (category B-1 or B-2) to the U.S. face is proving that it is not their true, hidden intent to remain in the U.S. and, for instance, find a job.